borisyurkevich/borisy.net/_posts/2020-10-06-App-Store-and-Apple-Pay.md

 date: 2020-10-06T7:50:36+0100
 ---

-I know it seams obvious, but for a long time you couldn't choose Apple Pay — Apple own payment system when setting up a payment method for your Apple ID.
-I needed to update my  card yesterday and have noticed Apple Pay as one of the options.
-I am attaching the screenshot, notice Apple Pay icon, it used to say "App Store".
+I know it seams obvious, but for a long time you couldn't choose Apple Pay, Apple own payment system, when setting up your Apple ID.
+I needed to update my card yesterday and have noticed the new option.
+I am attaching the screenshot, have you noticed Apple Pay icon?
+It used to say "App Store".

 This brings new possibilities:

-- User can provide payment details only once, configure default, and choose any of available of each purchase.
+- User can provide payment details only once, configure default, and choose a different card for each purchase.
-- If your app supports In-App Purchase, your customer now can pay with Apple Pay.
-Before that, Apple Pay was only allowed for physical goods, and you will have to do a lot of setup to make it work.
-This is unconfirmed.
+- Hopefully, if your app supports In-App Purchase, your customers now can pay with Apple Pay.
+Before that, Apple Pay was only allowed for physical goods, and required complex setup.
+I think 30% cut remains, but it potentially can allow Apple to switch to a 0% cut and just have much smaller commission they get from banks when you use Apple Pay.
-- User can pay with default card, but choose any card during the payment process.
+- User can use Wallet app settings to set a default card, instead of iOS payment settings.

 Putting simply, if you can use Apple Pay to pay for your commute, buy a loaf of bread, or any web purchase, you now also can use the same technology when buying software on the App Store, wonderful.